Sevillea/Portfolio/README.md

 This portfolio began with starter code provided as a template to build from courtesy of the Bootcamp.
+However, I chose to build my html and css from scratch and so I did away with the starter code, for better or for worse...

-It showcases varying projects wither underway or upcoming as part of my learning as a web-developer.
+This portfolio showcases varying projects whether underway or upcoming as part of my learning as a web-developer.
+I have included some 'coming soon' titles to projects that will eventuall be filled with content.